iliana-marquez/diana-vizvary/README.md

 ### Content

-- Diana Vizvary musical carreer insights and businessgoals sharing for the design of this website and its further developing for a future commercial use.
+- Diana Vizvary musical carreer insights and businessgoals for the design of this website and its further developing for a future commercial use.
 - All content was written by the developer in collaboration with Diana Vizvary, the artist presented in the website.

 ### Acknowledgments

-- Code Institute Learning plattform for sharin insightful information on the very important fundations for propper development processes, from planning to version controll, early deployment and documentation.
+- Code Institute for guidance on foundational development processes, version control, and documentation.
+- Code-Institute-Solutions for providing a sample README as a reference.